oracle-livelabs/apex/nyc-genai-lab/1-create-app/1-create-app.md

 1. Navigate to **Search and Apply** page.
     ![Application Home Page](images/select-page.png " ")

-2. In the Left Pane, under Body, select **Search Results** region.
+2. In the Rendering Tree, under Body, select **Search Results** region.

    In the Property Editor, enter/select the following:
     - Under Source:
         - Type: **SQL Query**
         - SQL Query: Replace the SQL query with the following